 LEAVE OF ABSENCE: READMISSION

-For serious reasons such as illness, a job transfer, or extenuating circumstances, students may wish to obtain a Leave of Absence from the Woods College of Advancing Studies, they should personally notify the Advancing Studies Office.
-Readmission at some future date will be smoother as a result of this planning.
+For serious reasons such as illness, a job transfer, or extenuating circumstances, students may wish to obtain a Leave of Absence from the Woods College of Advancing Studies, they should personally contact their advisor.

 CLARIFICATION OF DEGREE STATUS